zio/zio-http/docs/index.md

 ZIO HTTP provides a simple and expressive API for building both server and client-side applications.
 ZIO HTTP is designed in terms of **HTTP as function**, where both server and client are a function from `Request` to `Response`.

-Key features of ZIO HTTP includes:
+Some of the key features of ZIO HTTP are:

 **ZIO Native**: ZIO HTTP is built atop ZIO, a type-safe, composable, and asynchronous effect system for Scala.
 It inherits all the benefits of ZIO, including testability, composability, and type safety.
 **Cloud-Native**: ZIO HTTP is designed for cloud-native environments and supports building highly scalable and performant web applications.
 Built atop ZIO, it features built-in support for concurrency, parallelism, resource management, error handling, structured logging, configuration management, and metrics instrumentation.